testmailtt/webhook.site/docs/custom-actions/action-types.md

 If the IP is rate limited, the URL will respond with a `HTTP 429`, action execution is stopped, and the request is not saved in Webhook.site.

+### Don't Save

+Marks the request so it is not saved in Webhook.site, which is useful when receiving a large amount of requests.

+### Stop

+Immediately stops Custom Action execution and returns the default response.

 ## Logic

 ### Condition